Twin-width and Transductions of Proper k-Mixed-Thin Graphs: Proper -Mixed-thin Graphs Have Bounded Twin-width

 Assume we have got to a matrix $\mx M^m$, $m\geq0$, of the claimed properties in our sequence, and $\mx M^m$ has more than $8k$ rows.
 The induction step to the next matrix $\mx M^{m+1}$ consists of two parts: \begin{itemize} \item[(i)] We find a pair of consecutive rows from (some) one part of $(V_1, \ldots, V_k)$, such that their contraction does not yield more than $7k$ red entries. \item[(ii)] After we do this row contraction followed by the symmetric column contraction to $\mx M^{m+1}$ (which may add one red entry up to each other row of $\mx M^{m+1}$), we show that the red value of any other row does not exceed~$7k+2k=9k$. \end{itemize}

 Part (i) importantly uses the property of $\mx M^m$ being red-aligned, and is given separately in the next claim: \begin{claim2rep} If a matrix $\mx M^m$ satisfies the above claimed properties and is of size more than $8k$, then there exists a pair of consecutive rows from one part in $\mx M^m$, such that their contraction gives a row with at most $7k$ red entries (a technical detail; this number includes the entry coming from the main diagonal of $\mx M^m$).
-After this contraction in $\mx M^m$, the matrix will be again red-aligned. \end{claim2rep} \begin{proof}[Subproof] Each boundary of a diagonally trisected submatrix $\mx M^m_{i,j}$, where $1 \le i, j \le k$, can be split into vertical and horizontal segments, and the length of a segment is the number of its grid edges.
+After this contraction in $\mx M^m$, the newly created matrix $\mx M^{m+1}$ will be again red-aligned. \end{claim2rep} \begin{proof}[Subproof] Each boundary of a diagonally trisected submatrix $\mx M^m_{i,j}$, where $1 \le i, j \le k$, can be split into vertical and horizontal segments, and the length of a segment is the number of its grid edges.
 For each row $q$ of $\mx M^m$ and each boundary $b$, we define the \emph{horizontal value of $q$ restricted to $b$} as the length of the horizontal segment of $b$ between the rows $q$ and~$q+1$, or $0$ if there is no such horizontal segment.
-The \emph{horizontal value $h(q)$ of row $q$} is then the sum of the horizontal values of $q$ restricted to each boundary $b$, over all $2k$ diagonal boundaries $b$ crossing $r$.
-Observe that, since $\mx M^m$ is red-aligned, the number of red entries in row $q$ which are next to a particular horizontal segment of boundary $b$ exceeds the length of this segment by at most one, and so the total number of red entries in any row $q$ of $\mx M^m$ is at most $h(q) + 2k + 1$ (adding also one possible exceptional entry on the main diagonal).
+The \emph{horizontal value $h(q)$ of a row $q$} is then the sum of the horizontal values of $q$ restricted to each boundary $b$, over all $2k$ diagonal boundaries $b$ crossing $q$.
+See Figure~\ref{figure:big-matrix} for an illustration.

+Observe that, since each red entry in $\mx M^m_{i,j}$ is in the middle part of the diagonal trisection of $\mx M^m_{i,j}$ (because $\mx M^m$ is red-aligned), the number of red entries in a row $q$ which are next to a particular horizontal segment of a boundary $b$ exceeds the length of this segment by at most one.
+This means that the total number of red entries in any row $q$ of $\mx M^m$ is at most $h(q) + 2k + 1$ (adding also one possible exceptional entry on the main diagonal).
 We can hence focus on the horizontal value only.